 I don’t think I have had Schnitzel of any kind since I was in Germany, which was many years ago, so many it will age me!
-I remember it being crispy and saturated in butter; it was delicious.
+I remember it being crispy and saturated with butter; it was delicious.
 When I was poking around Simply Recipes a couple weeks ago I stumbled upon Pork Schnitzel and knew immediately, that we would be eating it very soon.
 Schnitzel is basically a cutlet and in Germany it usually is veal.
-While I love veal, Lenny is a little suspect so I knew this recipe would be perfect.
+While I love veal, Lenny is a little suspect so I knew this recipe for Easy Homemade Pork Schnitzel would be perfect.

 The recipe was pretty easy and surprisingly, since I was missing so many ingredients, it came out really well.
 I loved the crunchy texture of the fried panko and the pork came out very moist.
 The sour cream was a really nice addition to the spiciness of the paprika and the milkiness of the pork.
 I served it with a classic frisee salad drizzled with olive oil, fresh squeezed Meyer lemon and a sprinkle of sea salt and pepper.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.

 - 2 boneless pork chops – pounded thin